botanicus/data.blog/posts/2019-11-07-without-a-phone-again/post.md

 It'd be quite perfect, unfortunately my iPad is the WiFi version.
 Next time I'm sure to buy the celular version, but for the time being it's good enough.

-One issue is

-## Issues: no celular connectivity
-WSP

-I really wish I would have bought the celular version of the iPad.
-This would

-## Issues: using it on the street
+One issue is that it's impossible to install **WhatsApp** on an iPad without some serious hacking.
+But ... pretty much everyone has Messenger and that works on an iPad easy peasy.

+There's one person that I communicate with on a fairly regular basis that has only WhatsApp.
+So my sister re-sends her my messages.

-I admit that an iPad is not the most convenient device to read a map.
+I also admit that an iPad is not the most convenient device to read a **map**.
 Does it matter?
 I still use it like that.
-And my navigation sense improved a lot, because in effect, I'm more mindful of the route, because it's a hassle trying to navigate with an iPad.
+And funny enough, my navigation sense improved a lot, because in effect, I'm more mindful of the route, because it's a hassle trying to navigate with an iPad.

-Seriously, we don't even realize how much we are outsourcing our brain activity to a phone.
-My friend ... navigation ...
-I knew casi always WTF.

-## Issues: am I supposed to take it to a bar, just so I can order Uber?

-Alcohol & expensive device.
-Don't got to bars.
+For some people these limitations would sound too impractical.
+But I don't need to spend more money, connect another device to a WiFi network, update it, set it up, install apps on it ... in effect I'm perfectly happy without a phone.